CJFariss/Programming-and-Simulation-Methods-for-Computational-Social-Science/README.md

 #### Additional Suggested Readings:
 2. Efron and Hastie (Ch.16, *Sparse Modeling and the Lasso*, Ch.17, *Random Forests and Boosting*, Ch.19, *Support-Vector Machines and Kernel Methods*).
+3. Fariss, Christopher J. and Zachary M. Jones.
+“Enhancing Validity in Observational Settings When Replication is Not Possible” Political Science Research and Methods 6(2):365-380. https://doi.org/10.1017/psrm.2017.5
+4. Shmueli, Galit.
+2010.
+“To Explain or to Predict?” *Statistical Science* 25(3):289-310. http://dx.doi.org/10.1214/10-STS330

 <br/>

 ## Day 10: